CardinalKit/CardinalKit-SMART-on-FHIR/README.md

 <img src="https://user-images.githubusercontent.com/1212163/121445480-88417780-c95f-11eb-9858-a0f1e8929a25.png" width="800" />

-## Testing the app with the SMART Launcher
+## Installation

-1. From the `dashboard` folder, install dependencies by running `yarn install`
+1. From the `dashboard` folder, install dependencies by running `yarn install`.
+2. Set the environment variables in `.env.sample` and rename it to `.env`.
+    - `REACT_APP_SMART_CLIENTID` and `REACT_APP_SMART_CLIENTSECRET` are the client credentials registered with your EHR system.
+(Note: The SMART Launcher does not validate these, so any two strings will work.)
+    - `REACT_APP_SMART_SCOPE` is the set of [FHIR scopes](http://www.hl7.org/fhir/smart-app-launch/scopes-and-launch-context/) your app will request access to.

+## Testing with the SMART Launcher

-2. Start the application locally by running `yarn start`.
+1. Start the application locally by running `yarn start`.
-3. Load the [SMART Launcher](https://launch.smarthealthit.org) in your browser, select a sample patient and provider, then add `http://localhost:3000/launch` as the App Launch URL and launch the app.
+2. Load the [SMART Launcher](https://launch.smarthealthit.org) in your browser.
+3. Select **Provider EHR Launch** and set **FHIR Version** to **R4**.
+4. Select a sample patient and provider.
+5. Enter `http://localhost:3000/launch` in **App Launch URL** and launch the app!

+## Customization

+In the `dashboard/src/components/hypertension` folder you'll find an example hypertension dashboard that can be customized to visualize any data of your choice!

+## License

+CardinalKit's SMART-on-FHIR Dashboard is available under the MIT license.

 <img src="https://user-images.githubusercontent.com/1212163/110365131-a622d780-8012-11eb-9270-4291c243108b.png" />